ryle-e/ryle-radio-docs/General/Info/Sample Rates- an important note.md

 Please note two things about this method:
 1. This affects ALL the AudioClips referenced, even those in Stations- there is no way to exclude clips from this except for removing them from the radio temporarily.
 Please make sure that you're okay with this change being applied to every applicable clip.
 2. The default sample rate matches the current build target.
-If you're []((Predicted)%20Common%20Issues%20and%20Questions.md#My%20track%20has%20distortion%20in%20a%20build%20for%20a%20specific%20platform!|having%20distortion%20on%20specific%20platforms), my recommendation is to hit the Force button again after the platform has been targeted in Build Settings.
+If you're [having distortion on certain platforms](\(Predicted)%20Common%20Issues%20and%20Questions.md#My%20track%20has%20distortion%20in%20a%20build%20for%20a%20specific%20platform!|having%20distortion%20on%20specific%20platforms), my recommendation is to hit the Force button again after the platform has been targeted in Build Settings.
 If this does not help, [contact me](../Contact.md) :)

 #### Manual way
 The manual way requires you to trawl individually through applicable audio clips and override the sample rate yourself.
 This is substantially slower, but a lot safer than universally overriding sample rates.